Ijede: Tourism

-TOWNS & VILLAGES: Oke-Eletu, Abule-Eko, Igbopa, Ipakan, Egbin and Ayetoro etc.
+TOWNS & VILLAGES: Oke-Eletu, Abule-Eko, Igbopa, Ipakan, and Ayetoro etc.

 Industry

-Ijede can not boast of any large industry except for sand dredging.
+Ijede plays host of Commerce and industry, such as Egbin Thermal Station.

+The LCDA has good arable land fertile enough to engage in massive mechanized farming as well as agricultural and agro allied businesses.

+Infrastructure

 Education

 There are 4 public primary schools and 1 secondary school with more than 40 private primary and secondary schools will be found at Ijede as at today.